mhulse/gh-boiler/CONTRIBUTING.md

 * [GitHub Flow in the Browser](https://github.com/blog/1557-github-flow-in-the-browser).
 * Install [EditorConfig](http://editorconfig.org/) plugin for your code editor.
-* If you have commit access to this repository and want to make big change (or you're not sure about something), create a new branch and open a pull request.
+* If you have commit access to this repository and want to make big change (or you’re not sure about something), create a new branch and open a pull request.
-* CSS changes must be done in the "preprocessed" files; never edit the compiled files.
+* CSS changes must be done in the “preprocessed” files; never edit the compiled files.
-* If modifying the "preprocessed" files, be sure to generate and commit a compiled version of the code.
+* If modifying the “preprocessed” files, be sure to generate and commit a compiled version of the code.
 * Try not to pollute your pull request with unintended changes--keep them simple and small.
 * When applicable, try to share which browsers your code has been tested in before submitting a pull request.